+During the three-month period ended March 31, 2020, we used cash of \$9.6 million in operating activities.
+The difference between cash used in operating activities and net loss consisted primarily of stock-based compensation and depreciation and amortization, and a decrease in accounts payable, partially offset by decreases in prepaid expenses and other current assets and accrued expenses.

 During the three-month period ended March 31, 2019, we used cash of \$7.3 million in operating activities.
-The difference between cash used in operating activities and net loss consisted primarily of depreciation and amortization and stock-based compensation, and an increase in prepaid expenses.
+The difference between cash used in operating activities and net loss consisted primarily of depreciation and amortization, stock-based compensation, and an increase in prepaid expenses.

-During the three-month period ended March 31, 2018, we used cash of \$5.0 million in operating activities.
-The difference between cash used in operating activities and net loss consisted primarily of stock-based compensation and depreciation and amortization, an increase in accounts payable, partially offset by increased prepaid expenses and other current assets and decreases in accrued liabilities and deferred rent.